 When cooked, grapes transform into little balls of deep fruity flavor.
 The grape skin, slightly heated, encapsulates the flavor, so when you bite into the grapes, they explode with flavor in your mouth.

 The flavor is almost indescribable, so I chose other salad ingredients to bring a savory component to compliment the sweetness of the grapes and other fruit I selected.
 My grape salad recipe is a sweet and savory salad with a smokey maple dijon dressing.

 HOW TO GRILL AND ROAST GRAPES FOR GRAPE SALAD

 Believe it or not, grapes are easily threaded onto grilling skewers.
-In order to grill the grapes, it is best to have them at room temperature before grilling or roasting.
-If the grapes are too cold, they will explode on the grill or in the oven, which of course I did the first time haha!
+To grill the grapes, it is best to have them at room temperature before grilling or roasting.
+If the grapes are too cold, they will explode on the grill or in the oven, which of course, I did the first time, haha!

 Despite popular belief, grapes, or any vegetable for that matter, DO NOT NEED OIL to roast or grill.
 In fact, the true flavor of fruits and vegetables is deeper when cooked without any oil.

 GRILLING GRAPES ON THE GRILL FOR GRAPE SALAD

 - Preheat the grill to medium temperature (400 degrees)